alexevanczuk/packs/README.md

-  check                Look for violations in the codebase update               Update package_todo.yml files with the current violations validate             Look for validation errors in the codebase generate_cache       Generate a cache to be used by the ruby implementation of packwerk list_packs           List packs based on configuration in packwerk.yml delete_cache         `rm -rf` on your cache directory, usually `tmp/cache/packwerk` list_included_files  List analyzed files based on configuration in packwerk.yml
+  check                Look for violations in the codebase update               Update package_todo.yml files with the current violations validate             Look for validation errors in the codebase list_packs           List packs based on configuration in packwerk.yml delete_cache         `rm -rf` on your cache directory, usually `tmp/cache/packwerk` list_included_files  List analyzed files based on configuration in packwerk.yml